 Yes.
-The medicated cream/ointment should be applied to affected areas with eczema and a moisturizer formulated for eczema-prone skin should be applied afterwards to the entire body.
+Medicated cream/ointment should be applied to affected areas with eczema and a moisturizer formulated for eczema-prone skin should be applied afterwards to the entire body.

 Can I stop using the medicated cream when it has cleared up?

 Yes.
-After a patch of eczema has cleared to completely smooth skin, the medicated cream does not need to be applied to that patch any longer.
-The medicated creams should be re-started at the first sign of a new patch of eczema.
+After a patch has cleared to completely smooth skin, the medicated cream does not need to be applied to that patch any longer.
+The medicated creams should be re-started at the first sign of a new patch.

 Do I need to continue with the moisturizer even if there are no visible spots of eczema?

 Yes.
 The barrier function of the skin in many eczema patients is impaired.
 Routine moisturization repairs the barrier function of the skin, preventing water from leaving the skin and preventing irritants and allergens from entering the skin.
 Routine moisturization will help to prevent flares of eczema which will decrease how often the medicated creams are required.